jenkinsci/subversion-plugin/docs/kerberos-auth.md

          ;
     };

-You must replace the path for the keyTab file and the name for the principal.
-On Windows use a path like this:
+You must replace the path for the `keyTab` file and the name for the `principal`.
+On Windows use `/` instead of `\`:
-“C:/Jenkins/etc/JenkinsAccount.keytab”.
+`C:/Jenkins/etc/JenkinsAccount.keytab`.
 Additional parameters should be not required.

 ### Windows domain client: